St Mary's Menston Catholic Voluntary Academy

-St Mary's Menston Catholic Voluntary Academy (formerly St Mary's Catholic High School) is an 11–18 mixed, Roman Catholic, secondary school and sixth form with academy status in Menston, West Yorkshire, England.
+St Mary's Menston Catholic Voluntary Academy (formerly St Mary's Catholic High School) is an 11–18 mixed, Roman Catholic, secondary school and sixth form with academy status in Menston, West Yorkshire, England, within the part of Menston included in the City of Leeds.
 It was established in 1964 and adopted its present name after becoming an academy on 1 March 2013.
 It is part of The Bishop Wheeler Catholic Academy Trust and is located in the Roman Catholic Diocese of Leeds.

 History

 Early years: 1964–1972

 Canon Charles J Murray, Governor, negotiated with the West Riding County Council and Department of Education and Science for forward planning of the school and had by 1960 secured a site.

 In October 1960, it was announced that a school would be built in the 1962-63 building programme, and the governors invited Weightman & Bullen, to prepare plans for a three-form entry secondary school.
 At that time no more than 75 boys and girls per year were expected so the plans were for a building for 360 pupils in the initial contract, with provision for extension to 450.
 West Riding County Council acquired 13 acres of land from the Regional Hospital Board and work started on the site in July 1962.

 The original buildings, to which pupils were admitted in November 1964, were officially blessed and opened by George Dwyer, Roman Catholic Bishop of Leeds on 3 July 1965.
 The first chairman of governors, who presided was E. Malone.
 St Mary's opening led to a reorganisation of Catholic schools in the area, as they became primary schools.
 The school colours of purple, yellow and grey have remained unchanged since the opening.